-Every charitable corporation, unincorporated association, charitable trustee and other legal entities holding property for charitable purposes, must file with the Attorney General an initial registration form and other documents required by law.
-Under Government Code section 12585, initial registration must be filed within 30 days of first receiving charitable assets.
+Every charitable corporation, unincorporated association, charitable trustee, and other legal entities holding property for charitable purposes must register with the Attorney General as required under Government Code section 12585.
+Registration must occur within 30 days of first receiving charitable assets.
 Assets include public donations, property, government grants, noncash donations, and/or any contribution of value.
+Use the Online Filing Service to begin the initial registration process.
 NOTE: after the initial registration, there are also annual registration renewal and reporting requirements.

 Initial registration and annual renewal reporting also apply to all foreign charitable organizations (i.e., corporations formed under the laws of other states) doing business or holding property in California for charitable purposes.
 Doing business in California includes, active solicitation, such as soliciting donations in California by mail, by advertisements in publications, or by any other means of targeting California residents for donations.
 Other examples of doing business in California include engaging in any of the following activities: holding meetings of the board of directors or corporate members in California, maintaining an office in California, having officers or employees who perform work in California, and/or conducting charitable programs in California.